Skip to main content

 }

-providers_result = ctx.resolve(promise) # result is `provider_callable` type, which is a collection of `provider`s
+providers_result = ctx.resolve(actions, promise) # result is `provider_collection` type, which is a collection of `provider`s

 ctx.output.print(providers_result[0].my_field)